VectorGits/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 07 - Script to move file betty from /tmp/ to /tmp/myfirstdirectory.
 Task 08 - Script to delete betty file.
 Task 09 - Script to delete /tmp/myfirstdirectory.
+Task 10 - Script to change working dir to previous.